Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ### Installation

-The device must be fixed on a flat surface using the lateral mounting holes of the case, see chapter 6.1 for a detailed description of all housing dimensions.
+The device can be fixed on a flat surface using the lateral mounting holes of the case, see chapter 6.1 for a detailed description of all housing dimensions.
 Alternatively we offer as accessory a mounting clip for a standard 35mm DIN rail.
 The device can then easily snapped on a such rails.
 It can therefore be added to a variety of racks alongside other devices.

+!!! note
-!!! warning "Under any circumstances the device must not be mounted higher than 2 meters above ground to avoid any risks in case of falling down!"
+    Under any circumstances the device must not be mounted higher than 2 meters above ground to avoid any risks in case of falling down!

 For optimal RF performance (e.g. LoRa range) any metal obstacles near the internal antenna should be avoided.
 In this case 'near' is defined as keep-out distance of about 3-5 centimeters